Here's what you need to know about Newegg and Best Buy's Black Friday price promises

 (Image credit: Future)

-Black Friday and Cyber Monday are still a few weeks away, but that hasn't stopped some of the biggest online retailers already going into full holiday shopping mode.
+Black Friday is nearly upon us, and some of the biggest online retailers are already going into full holiday shopping mode.
 You may have spotted a great deal already, but what happens if the same item comes up even cheaper during the actual events?
 Well, here's what you need to know.

 Let's start with Newegg, as that site is already plastered with a wealth of Black Friday monikered deals on PCs, laptops, accessories, and other tech gadgets.
 Let's say you buy a new gaming monitor this weekend but it ends up being offered at a lower price during the Black Friday weekend.